 Brooke Evers Posts Scandalous Picture On Instagram

-The Australian-born superstar posted a photo of herself in jean shorts, and this one might have you looking more than once.
+Evers, who is from Australia, posted a photo of herself in a revealing outfit, and this one might have you looking more than once.
 (SLIDESHOW: These Women On Instagram Hate Wearing Clothes)

-It feels like it’s been a minute or two since we last saw something this fire out of Evers.
-Well, this snap is a perfect reminder of how great she is.
+Now, is it the wildest shot we’ve ever seen out of Evers?
+The answer to that would be no, but it’s still pretty great.
 (SLIDESHOW: 142 Times Josephine Skriver Barely Wore Anything)

-Give it a look below, and decide for yourself if you’re impressed.
+Give it a look below.
+I can promise it’ll be one of the best things you see all day.
 (SLIDESHOW: 71 Times Samantha Hoopes Stripped Down)

 View this post on Instagram

-You know you’re in for a great time online whenever Evers is out here dropping snaps like the one above for her fans around the globe.
+You know you’re in for a crazy time online whenever Evers is out here dropping straight heat for her fans.
+That’s a fact.
 (SLIDESHOW: This Blonde Bombshell Might Be The Hottest Model On The Internet)

-that’s just a fact, and it’s why she’s so popular here at The Smoke Room.
-Now, let’s take a glance at a few more times she burned the internet down.
+While you’re here, I suggest you take a look at a few more times she burned the internet to the ground.
 (SLIDESHOW: 60 Times Abigail Ratchford Wore Almost Nothing)

 View this post on Instagram